-Director (age as of March 1, 2021) Year First Became a Director Business Experience and Revera Inc., a Canadian company operating over 500 senior facilities in Canada, Great Britair and the U.S. from 2010 to March 2017.
-Kevin J. Jacobs (48) 2020 Mr. Jacobs brings to our Board significant experience managing both private and public companies in the hospitality and real estate industries, including REITs, knowledge of financial reporting and other regulatory matters, and significant capital markets and real estate investment and management/operational experience.
-Mr. Jacobs has served as Chief Financial Officer for Hilton Worldwide Holdings Inc. (NYSE:HLT) since 2013, and in 2020 also began serving concurrently as its President, Globa Development.
-In these roles, he leads the company's finance, real estate, development and architecture and construction functions globally.
-Mr. Jacobs has held progressive positions at Hiltor since joining the company in 2008, including serving as Treasurer and Senior Vice President, Corporate Strategy.
-Prior to Hilton, Mr. Jacobs was Senior Vice President, Mergers & Acquisitions and Treasurer of Fairmont Raffles, Mr. Jacobs spent seven years with Host Hotels & Resorts, a NYSE- traded lodging REIT.
-Prior to Host, Mr. Jacobs held various roles in the Hospitality Consulting practice of PwC and the Hospitality Valuation Group of Cushman & Wakefield.
-Mr. Jacobs is a Trustee and member of the Executive Committee of the Federal City Council, a member of the Board of Trustees of the Holton-Arms School, where he chairs the Audit Committee and serves on the board of directors of Goodwill of Greater Washington.
-Mr. Jacobs is a graduate of the Cornell University School of Hoter Administration.
-Edward Lowenthal (76) 1995 Mr. Lowenthal brings to our Board extensive experience in the development and operation of real estate.
-Mr. Lowenthal currently serves as Chairman of the Board of Directors of American Campus Communities (NYSE:ACC) (a public developer, owner and operator of student housing at the university level), and serves on the Board of Directors of two 501(c)(3) nonprofit organizations, the Andrew Goodman Foundation and Parlance Chamber Concerts, and serves as a trustee of the Manhattan School of Music.
-Mr. Lowenthal also served as non-executive Chairman of REIS, Inc., a public provider of real estate market information and valuation technology (NASDAQ:REIS) from November 2010 until his term expired in 2012.
-From January 1997 to March 2002, Mr. Lowenthal served as President and Chief Executive Officer of Wellsford Real Properties, Inc. (a real estate
+Director (age as of March 1, 2022) Year First Became a Director Business Experience operating over 500 senior facilities throughout Canada Kevin J. Jacobs (49) 2020 Great Britain and the U.S., from 2010 to March 2017.
+Mr. Jacobs brings to the Board significant experience managing both private and public companies in the hospitality and real estate industries, including REITs knowledge of financial reporting and other regulator matters; and significant capital markets and real estat investment and management/operational experienc Mr. Jacobs has served as Chief Financial Officer for Hilton Worldwide Holdings Inc. (NYSE:HLT) sinc 2013, and in 2020, also began serving concurrently as i President, Global Development.
+In these roles, he lead the company's finance, real estate, development an architecture and construction functions globall Mr. Jacobs has held progressive positions at Hilton since joining the company in 2008, including serving Treasurer and Senior Vice President, Corporate Strateg Prior to Hilton, Mr. Jacobs was Senior Vice Presiden Mergers & Acquisitions and Treasurer of Fairmo Raffles Hotels International, and prior to Fairmon Raffles, Mr. Jacobs spent seven years with Host Hotels Resorts, a NYSE-traded lodging REIT.
+Prior to Host Mr. Jacobs held various roles in the Hospitali Consulting practice of PwC and the Hospitality Valuatio Group of Cushman & Wakefield.
+Mr. Jacobs is a Truste and member of the Executive Committee of the Feder City Council, is a member of the Board of Trustees of the Holton-Arms School, where he chairs the Aud Committee, and serves on the board of directors Goodwill of Greater Washington.
+C. Taylor Pickett (60) 2002 As Chief Executive Officer of the Company, Mr. Picke brings to the Board a depth of understanding of o business and operations, as well as financial expertise long-term healthcare services, mergers and acquisition Mr. Pickett has served as Chief Executive Officer of th Company since 2001 and as Director of the Company since May 2002.
+Mr. Pickett has also served as a memb of the board of trustees of Corporate Office Properti Trust (NYSE:OFC), an office REIT focusing on U. government agencies and defense contractors, sim November 2013.
+From 1993 to June 2001, Mr. Picke served as a member of the senior management team Integrated Health Services, Inc. (NYSE:IHS), more recently as Executive Vice President and Chief Financi Officer.
+Prior to joining IHS, Mr. Pickett held variou positions at PHH Corporation and KPMG Peat Marwick.
+Stephen D. Plavin (62) 2000 Mr. Plavin brings to the Board management experience the commercial real estate lending, banking and mortgag REIT sectors, as well as significant experience in capit markets transactions.
+Since December 2012, 7